pedro00dk/willow/tracers/python/README.md

 ## Docker

 This tracer image does not require especial options to build or run.
-Attention must be payed when passing arguments to the docker container.

 ```shell
 $ docker image build --tag willow-tracer-python -- ./